French left is divided, weakened in presidential race

 Associated Press

-The so-called Popular Primary has been organized by left-wing supporters to unite their ranks before France’s presidential election is held in two rounds on April 10 and 24.
+An icon of the French left, Christiane Taubira, a staunch feminist and a champion of minorities, won the so-called Popular Primary on Sunday designed to unite left-wing supporters before France’s presidential election is held in two rounds on April 10 and April 24.
+More than 392,000 people voted in the primary.

-More than 460,000 people registered for the primary.
-Results of the four-day online vote are expected Sunday evening.
-But the move already appears bound to fail: key contenders say they wouldn’t respect the outcome because they don’t respect the process.
+Yet many of the mainstream left-wing presidential contenders said they will not respect the outcome of the popular because they did not respect how it was set up.

+Taubira, 69, joined the race earlier this month in hopes of convincing others to join forces behind her candidacy.
+So far, her strategy hasn’t worked.
+Critics and rivals both say her candidacy is further splintering the French left.

 At least five main candidates ranging from left-wing to the far-left are running for president, in addition to lesser-known contenders.
 At the moment, none of them appears in a position to reach the two-person runoff in April’s election.